JPLee01/pandas-project/README.md

 * [Seaborn](https://seaborn.pydata.org/) - Used for the creation and manipulation of all plots in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program.
 (Seaborn allows for the extetion of the functionality of Matplotlib).
 * [Sys](https://docs.python.org/3/library/sys.html) - A module more than a library within Python used for the creation and writing of text files in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program.
 * [Pandas Profiling](https://towardsdatascience.com/exploratory-data-analysis-with-pandas-profiling-de3aae2ddff3) - A module more than a library within Python used for the creation of interactive reports through ProfileReport as seen in the [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) program.
+* [Scikit-Learn](https://scikit-learn.org/stable/) - A machine learning library for the Python programming language.
+The use of this library is explored within the [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) program.

 ## 8 Python Programs and Results Explained
 ------------------------------------------------------------------------------------------------
 This section will describe the Pyton programs and subsequent code which was created as well as the results these progmans yeilded.

-It should be noted that two separate python programmes have been written for this project:
+It should be noted that four separate python programmes have been written for this project:
 1. [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) - A program which was created to carry out the general and statistical analysis of the data set.
 It outputs results were produced into the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file.
 2. [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) - A program which was created to produce visualisations of the data set.
 It outputs were stored as .png files in the [repository](https://github.com/JPLee01/pandas-project#2-project-repository) the programe is stored in.
 3. [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) - A program which was created to show the potential and capability of the Pandas Profiling module.
+4. [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) - A program created to investigate the potential advanced uses of the Iris Data Set.

 For clarity comments within the code have been removed from this document, but these can be viewed within the specific Python programmes.